valedaemon/redbean-laravel4/README.md

 # The Redbean Implementation for Laravel 4

-[Redbean PHP] (http://redbeanphp.com) is an ORM solution for PHP extremely easy to use, flexible in its execution, and powerful in its results.
+[Redbean PHP] (http://redbeanphp.com) is an ORM solution for PHP which is extremely easy to use, flexible in its execution, and powerful in its results.

 This composer package enables RedbeanPHP for Laravel 4.